solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

     ![The filter is configured as described above.](media/ex03-pbi-apply-filter.png "Profit filter")

-11. After a few seconds, you should see the visualization change, based on the filter.
+11. After a few seconds, you should see the visualization change based on the filter.
 In this case, we narrow down the results to only those where the total profit amount is greater than $50 million.
 Since we are using Direct Query, Power BI pushed down the filter to the dedicated SQL pool (SQLPool01) to execute a new query based on the filter parameters.
 The pool sent back the results to Power BI to re-render the chart.
-Since we are dealing with a very large number of records (over 12 million), harnessing the power of the dedicated SQL pool to aggregate and filter the data rather than importing them and using the Power BI engine to do the work is much more efficient.
+Since we are dealing with a vast number of records (over 12 million), harnessing the dedicated SQL pool's power to aggregate and filter the data rather than importing them and using the Power BI engine to do the work is much more efficient.

     ![The filtered visualization is displayed.](media/ex03-pbi-filtered-visualization.png "Filtered visualization")